Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 This sample includes the following features:

 * Option 1: Setup 3 Azure User Assigned Managed Identities with Self-hosted Azure DevOps agents in Azure Container Instances.
-* (NOT AVAILABLE YET) Option 2: Setup 3 Azure User Assigned Managed Identities with Federation ready for Azure DevOps OIDC.
+* Option 2: Setup 3 Azure User Assigned Managed Identities with Federation ready for Azure DevOps OIDC.
-* (NOT AVAILABLE YET) Option 3: Setup 3 Azure App Registrations (Service Principals) with Federation ready for Azure DevOps OIDC.
+* Option 3: Setup 3 Azure App Registrations (Service Principals) with Federation ready for Azure DevOps OIDC.
 * Setup an Azure Storage Account for State file management.
 * Setup Azure DevOps repository and environments ready to deploy Terraform with OIDC.
 * Run a Continuous Delivery pipeline for Terraform using OIDC auth for state and deploying resources to Azure.